sshin23/MadDiff.jl/README.md

 ## Usage
 ### Nonlinear Expressions
-SimpleNLModels provides a convenient interface for writing nonlinear expressions and evaluating the expressions and functions.
+SimpleNLModels provides a flexible user-interface for writing nonlinear expressions and evaluating the expressions and functions.
 For example,
 ```julia
 using SimpleNLModels